 Saving age is a way to set the start date of your life insurance policy strategically, so that you can lock in the price for your previous age in exchange for paying premiums from that start point.

-Saving age works due to the way that insurance carriers process dates on life insurance applications.
-The date that dictates when your coverage begins is called the plan’s “Policy Date.”
+Saving age works due to the way that insurance policies are dated and activated.
+The date that dictates when your coverage actually begins is called the plan’s “Policy Date.”
 The age that you are on the official policy date for your application is the age that the carrier will use when they determine your final price.

-You can think of saving age as moving your policy backwards a few months so that it’s technically active before your age increases.
-You pay for the months you scoot past up front, and lock in the lower rate for your lower age.
-This also means that you’ll be losing a few months of coverage at the end of your policy, because the months you pay for up front count towards the length of your policy.
+You can think of saving age like paying to cut in line.
+You pay for the months you scoot past, and lock in the lower rate for the lower age.
+One downside of saving age is that you lose those few months of coverage at the end of your policy, because the months you pay for up front count towards the length of your policy.
 Most carriers only allow the applicant to back date up to six months and some carriers use “nearest age” vs actual age in determining age for pricing purposes.

 Why Save Age?